Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com

 ARTICLE 10

 Section 1 THE OFFICIAL PUBLICATIONS: The official publication of the Association shall be titled the N.M.P.R.A.
 High Performance.
-A minimum of six issues will be published annually.
+A minimum of four issues will be published annually.

 Section 2 EMBLEM: The Association shall have an emblem of such design as the membership may adopt.
 This emblem shall not be changed unless so voted by two-thirds of the Board of Directors.